Banks grass mite (Oligonychus pratensis)

 Scouting and thresholds Inspect fields in October and November for presence of mites.
 On bright and/or windy days, mites usually are not on grasses; instead, they are in or on the soil, in soil cracks and crevices and along roots.
 From dusk until dawn on still evenings and on cloudy, overcast days, they feed on the leaves' epidermal cells.

 No thresholds are established in grasses grown for seed.
 If the field generally looks off-color, grayish, or chlorotic, determine whether mites are the cause and treat accordingly.

-- bifenthrin (BrigadeÆ 2EC and WSB) at 0.1 lb ai/a.
-Apply when mites appear, generally late-winter and early spring.
-Maximum amount allowed is 0.2 lb ai/a per season but no more than once every 14 days.
+- bifenthrin (Brigade 2EC and WSB) at 0.1 lb ai/A. Apply when mites appear, generally late-winter and early spring.
+Maximum amount allowed is 0.2 lb ai/A per season but no more than once every 14 days.
 PHI 30 days prior to harvest for forage, hay and seed.

-- lambda-cyhalothrin (Warrior) at 0.02 to 0.03 lb ai/a.
-PHI 0 days for grazing and cut for forage, 7 days for straw and seed crop.
+- lambda-cyhalothrin (Warrior) at 0.02 to 0.03 lb ai/A. PHI 0 days for grazing and cut for forage, 7 days for straw and seed crop.
 REI 24 hr.
 Suppression only.

-- lambda-cyhalothrin/chlorantraniliprole (Besiege) at 6.0 to 10.0 fl oz/acre.
-PHI 0 days for grazing and cut for forage, 7 days for straw and seed crop.
+- lambda-cyhalothrin/chlorantraniliprole (Besiege) at 6.0 to 10.0 fl oz/A. PHI 0 days for grazing and cut for forage, 7 days for straw and seed crop.
 REI 24 hr.
 Suppression only.
 Do not exceed a total of 27.0 fl oz of Besiege or 0.09 lb ai of lambda-cyhalothrin or 0.2 lb ai of chlorantraniliprole per acre per year.

 - Note: dimethoate and chlorpyrifos (Lorsban Advanced), although effective for control of winter grain mite, do not satisfactorily control these two species.